perplexedyawdie/cahp-app-pangea/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Pangea Usage

+Pangea AuthN service was used to setup user auth in the Next.js app.

 ## Learn More